navkar/Predictions/README.md

 * Stock market crash by March - June 2023. **(S&P 500 will touch 3200)**
 * Gold prices will be up in 2023, exceeding $2000/ounce after a crash, there is a V shaped recovery for gold after touching the bottom.
 * March 2023 is a critical month for the uprising in China/Iran and India.
+* Possible break up of Big-tech companies into smaller companies starting March 2023

 #### Global Liquidity Crisis ####

 * Dollar and Global Currency Crisis starting in March 2023. [$DXY will be down](https://www.tradingview.com/chart/?symbol=TVC%3ADXY)
-* Significant economy collapse in Japan/UK and finally USA.
+* Significant economy deterioration in Japan/UK and finally USA.
+Higher unemployment numbers.
 * Possibility of Dollar losing the reserve currency status.
 * Dollar De-peg by other countries.
 * Birth of a new financial system (based on real assets or commodities (gold/silver/copper))